EdwardKHKim/android-carpool/README.md

 ```

 #### Google Firebase
 This project use Google Firebase Real-time Database as the back end.
-The
+The repository includes the google-services.json file but you can also add Firebase to this project using your own Google account by following [this instruction](https://firebase.google.com/docs/android/setup).

 #### Emulator
 You can either use your own Android device or the Emulators provided in Android Studio.
 To use an Emulator from Android Studio